Some of our services have changed. Please see our services update page for more details

 • resulting changes to procedures or methods of working

-• what help and support is available.
+• what help and support are available

 Information you should gather

-The Health and Safety Executive (HSE) suggests you gather the following information in a reporting form as a minimum.
+The Health and Safety Executive (HSE) suggests you gather the following information in a reporting form as a minimum:

-• An account of what happened.
+• an account of what happened

-• The circumstances in which the incident took place.
+• the circumstances in which the incident took place

-• Details of the victim, the customer and anyone else involved.
+• details of the victim, the customer and anyone else involved

-• The outcome, including working time lost to the employee and organisation.
+• the outcome, including working time lost to the employee and organisation

-You can use our near miss investigation form to record incidents.
+You can use our near-miss investigation form to record incidents.